akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `read.module`   |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `update.module` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |
 | `delete.module` |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |

+**Scopes:**

+- Administrators and Class Manager have write access to all modules' data.
+- Administrators, Educators, and Class Managers can see all modules given the cohort ID.
+- General Users can see all modules given the cohort ID which the users are enrolled.

 ## Learnings 📅